TobiasBriones/jdesk/README.md

 ### License

-This project implementation is licensed under the [BSD 3-Clause License](./LICENSE).
+This project is licensed under the [BSD 3-Clause License](LICENSE).